hlavacs/ViennaGameJobSystem/README.md

-        int value = 0;          //initialize the fiber here while (true) {          //a fiber never returns int res = value * input_parameter; //use internal and input parameters co_yield res;       //set std::optional<T> value to indicate that this fiber is ready, and suspend
+        int value = 0;          //initialize the fiber here while (true) {          //a fiber never returns int res = value * input_parameter; //use internal and input parameters co_yield res;       //set std::pair<bool,T> value to indicate that this fiber is ready, and suspend
-            //here its std::optional<T> value is set to std::nullopt to indicate thet the fiber is working co_await other(value, input_parameter);  //call any child
+            //here its std::pair<bool,T> value is set to (false, T{}) to indicate thet the fiber is working co_await other(value, input_parameter);  //call any child
             ++value;            //do something useful
         }